 Alan Melnick, MD, MPH, CPH

-Dr. Alan Melnick serves as Public Health Director and Clark County Health Officer, a dual role he assumed in October 2013.
-He joined the department in 2006 to serve as the county's Health Officer, also providing health officer services to Skamania County.
-Between 2008 and 2013, he also provided Health Officer services to Cowlitz and Wahkiakum counties.
+Dr. Alan Melnick serves as Public Health director and Clark County health officer, a dual role he assumed in October 2013.
+He joined the department in 2006 to serve as the county's health officer.
+Dr. Melnick also currently serves as health officer for Cowlitz, Pacific, Skamania and Wahkiakum counties.